2D Pong

 Design Goals

-These parts were chosen for their low cost and high availability (I just had them lying around).
-Also, even though I'm not going to be handing out these business cards, I want them to say something about the way I work: In this day and age, anyone can quickly spew out a Pong game on an LED matrix by copying someone else's code or asking an LLM.
-However, while that type of design looks clever at the surface, but is actually quite impractical in terms of power consumption, complexity, and parts cost.
+Even though I'm not going to be handing out these business cards, I want them to say something about the way I work.
+So using a hobby MCU board by copying someone else's code (or using an LLM) would be rather pointless.
+In any case, while that type of design looks clever at the surface, it is usually quite impractical in terms of power consumption, complexity, and parts cost.

 LED Control: TM1640